rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 * Discuss AI possibilities with CEO/board
 ** Will your company be more valuable or effective if it were good at AI?

+## Survey of major AI application areas

+* Computer vision
+** Image classification & object recognition
+*** Face recognition
+** Object detection.
+Find presence and position of objects in image.
+** Image segmentation classifies each pixel as being part of some object or not.
+E.g. these are pedestrians, cars, etc.
+** Tracking follows where objects move over time in a video
+* Natural language processing (deep learning specifically) ** Text classification: email -> spam/not spam or product description -> product category
+*** Sentiment recognition takes user text and computes a user sentiment, review level, etc.
+** Information retrieval like web search
+** Name entity recognition finds names, locations, companies, phone numbers, etc. in text ** Machine translation
+* Speech
+** Speech recognition converts digital audio to text ** Trigger word/wakeword detection finds certain words like "Alexa", "Hey Google" ** Speaker ID identifies speakers based on listening to speech ** Speech synthesis or text to speech (TTS) takes input text and produces speech for it
+* Generative AI
+** AI systems that can produce high-quality content like text, images, and audio ** LLMs are great at text generation, editing, generating summaries, chatting, etc. LLMs can help increase productivity via brainstorming, learning, etc.
+** Image generation from text descriptions
+** Audio generation can generate speech, music, or sound effects from a prompt like "drum solo 140 bpm"
+* Robotics
+** Perception: understanding the world around a machine ** Motion planning helps find a path for the robot to follow ** Control sends commands to motors to execute actions smoothly
+* General ML
+** Unstructured data like images, audio, text is popularized in the media compared to structured data ** AI on structured data creates tremendous data even though it's less commonly reported on

 ## Glossary

 * **ANI** Artificial narrow intelligence like smart speaker, self-driving car, web search